 From regulating the heater temperature, maintaining the pH and the chemicals to auto-filing of water and so much more, it is all easy peasy with advanced technologies.

 The last but not the least—cost.
-Building/installing and then operating a home spa is not for everyone.
+Building/installing and then operating and maintaining a home spa or pool (perhaps with the help of someone like this Swimming Pool Company Atlanta) is not for everyone.
 This is a premium choice for those who have earned enough in their life.

 Portable spas are usually expensive but there are many cheaper portable hot tubs available in the market.
 You can easily buy them for less than $600.